mediafellows/ansible-role-graylog/README.md

 ## Dependencies

-Depends on the ElasticSearch Ansible role `mediapeers.elasticsearch`.
+Depends on the ElasticSearch Ansible role `mediafellows.elasticsearch`.
 Make sure that role installed in your Ansible project first.

 ## Example Playbook